-The course includes many events and opportunities for learning: lecture, lab, discussion, office hours, guerrilla sections, and group mentoring.
+The course includes many events and opportunities for learning: lecture, lab, discussion, tutorials, office hours, parties, and exam prep.
 We understand that everyone learns differently, so not all of these events are required.
 However, it is recommended that you try everything out to figure out what combination of these events works best for you.